grommunio/gromox/doc/mtformat.rst

 included.
 GXMT is streamable; there are no forward references, so the stream need not be buffered by a reader to resolve refs.
 Backreferences are typically named properties and folders that were created as part of processing earlier parts of a stream.
-Out of convenience of implementation, the mt2exm program buffers one entire object at a time before acting on it.
+Out of convenience of implementation, the gromox-import program buffers one entire object at a time before acting on it.

 Spec